hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 Setting up a PyCharm Python environment
 ---------------------------------------

-Once you PyCharm session starts, you need to choose a Python interpreter.
+Once your PyCharm session starts, you need to choose a Python interpreter.
 This would allow you to use and/or add all the necessary Python packages (and their dependencies) needed for your project at runtime.
 For that purpose, there are multiple possibilities which are elaborated below: